Fiesta Modes

 5. Select the toggle next to the mode to turn it on

-Note: These steps can be used for the following Modes: Photo, GIF, Boomerang, Video, Slo Mo, Sharing Station, and Gallery Mode
+Note: These steps can be used for Photo, GIF, Boomerang, Video, Slo-Mo, Sharing Station, and Gallery Mode.
+360 Video Mode is only available for 360 events and cannot be disabled.

 Back to top